How to Spend Quality Time in a Tea Garden

 Imagine drinking tea alone or with a friend in a garden.
 The symbolism of achieving tranquility and calmness within as well as without is influencing the moment.

 “A garden isn't meant to be useful.
 It's for joy."— Rumer Godden, "Power of Simple Living" by Ellyn Sanna ― Rumer Godden

 Historically, English tea gardens were revered, like the Asian heritage, as a place to reflect, relax, and inspire from a long day of work.
 In the 1730s, tea gardens opened all over England, with tea served every afternoon and then dancing in the gardens.

 It was like a tea garden party.
 The idea of a tea dance blossomed, and tea dances remain fashionable today.
 Yet today, as a custom, the English spend their time drinking cups of tea throughout the day.
 It is no longer an occasion but a habit.

 Visit a Local Tea Garden

-If you are moved in a positive way, then perhaps you might want to periodically return and even share the experience with someone special.
+The experience moves you positively, then perhaps you might want to periodically return and even share the experience with family and friends.